inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api.md

 : Avoid validating models when creating a deployment.
 Supported only for WebSocket APIs.

 `disable_execute_api_endpoint`
-: Specifies whether clients can invoke your API by using the default execute-api endpoint.
-By default, clients can invoke your API with the default https://{api_id}.execute-api.{region}.amazonaws.com endpoint.
+: Specifies whether clients can invoke your API using the default execute-api endpoint.
+By default, clients can invoke your API with the default `https://{api_id}.execute-api.{region}.amazonaws.com` endpoint.
 To require that clients use a custom domain name to invoke your API, disable the default endpoint.

 `import_info`
 : The validation information during API import.
+Supported only for HTTP APIs.

 `name`
 : The name of the API.

 `protocol_type`
 : The API protocol.

 `route_selection_expression`
 : The route selection expression for the API.
-For HTTP APIs, the routeSelectionExpression must be ${request.method} ${request.path}.
-If not provided, this will be the default for HTTP APIs.
+For HTTP APIs, the `routeSelectionExpression` must be `${request.method} ${request.path}`.
+If not provided, this defaults for HTTP APIs.
 This property is required for WebSocket APIs.

 `tags`
 : A collection of tags associated with the API.